Interest: Pareto's indifference

 The interest rate, being one of the many elements of the general system of equilibrium, was, of course, simultaneously determined with all of them so that there was no point at all in looking for any particular element that 'caused' interest.

 Keynes's theory of the interest rate

-Interest is one of the main components of the economic theories developed in Keynes's 1936 General theory of employment, interest, and money.
-In his initial account of liquidity preference (the demand for money) in Chapter 13, this demand is solely a function of the interest rate; and since the supply is given and equilibrium is assumed, the interest rate is determined by the money supply.

-In his later account (Chapter 15), interest cannot be separated from other economic variables and needs to be analysed together with them.
-See The General Theory for details.
+Interest is one of the main components of the economic theories developed in Keynes's 1936 The General Theory of Employment, Interest and Money.
+In his initial account of liquidity preference (the demand for money), this demand is solely a function of the interest rate; and since the supply is given and equilibrium is assumed, the interest rate is determined by the money supply.
+He later writes that interest cannot be separated from other economic variables and needs to be analysed together with them.

-In religious contexts

-Judaism

-Jews are forbidden from usury in dealing with fellow Jews, and this lending is to be considered tzedakah, or charity.
-However, there are permissions to charge interest on loans to non-Jews.
-This is outlined in the Jewish scriptures of the Torah, which Christians hold as part of the Old Testament, and other books of the Tanakh.
-From the Jewish Publication Society's 1917 Tanakh, with Christian verse numbers, where different, in parentheses:

-Several historical rulings in Jewish law have mitigated the allowances for usury toward non-Jews.
-For instance, the 15th-century commentator Rabbi Isaac Abrabanel specified that the rubric for allowing interest does not apply to Christians or Muslims, because their faith systems have a common ethical basis originating from Judaism.
-The medieval commentator Rabbi David Kimchi extended this principle to non-Jews who show consideration for Jews, saying they should be treated with the same consideration when they borrow.

-Islam

-The following quotations are English translations from the Qur'an:

-The attitude of Muhammad to usury is articulated in his Last Sermon: